 Energy conservation programs have been a success in the Northwest.
-In the first decade following the passage of the Northwest Power Act in 1980, the region's electric utilities captured nearly 475 average megawatts of energy-efficiency improvements through conservation programs.
-These energy savings cost significantly less than alternative electrical resources available during that period.
+In the last 15 years the electric utilities in the Northwest captured nearly 800 average megawatts of energy-efficiency improvements through conservation programs.
+These energy savings cost significantly less than alternative electrical resources available during that period.1